 Consider Loans For Those With A Low Credit Score

 If your application was rejected because your credit score was too low then you can consider applying for a loan or for a credit card that is designed specifically for individuals who have a low credit score.
 This is not an avenue that should be undertaken lightly, as often the terms and conditions etc of such loan/credit products are not favourable; inclusive of high APR and associated fees.
-If you desperately need a loan, or an emergency cash injection then this is an option that is open to you.
+If you desperately need an emergency loan, or a quick cash injection then this is an option that is open to you.